Medical Assistant Interview Questions: What Hiring Managers Really Ask (Plus Word-for-Word Answers)

 Salary and Benefits Discussion

 Research typical medical assistant salaries in your area using resources like the Bureau of Labor Statistics or healthcare salary surveys.
-According to recent BLS data, the median annual wage for medical assistants was $44,200 in May 2024, with growth projected at 15% through 2033.
+According to 2026 BLS data, the median annual wage for medical assistants is $46,990, with employment growth projected at 14% through 2034.
 Be prepared to discuss your salary expectations, but focus on the value you bring rather than just your needs.

 Consider the total compensation package, including health insurance, retirement benefits, continuing education support, and schedule flexibility.
 These benefits can be just as valuable as base salary in healthcare settings.